Banff in October: Here’s All You Need to Know

 Enjoying Vermilion Lakes on Halloween

-Visitors can expect instances of light rain and even snow across the month, but it’s still pleasant enough for hiking in the hills and the valleys, especially the first two weeks.
+Visitors can expect instances of light rain and even snow across the month, but it’s still plenty pleasant enough for hiking in the mountains, and biking around the valleys, especially the first two weeks.
 This is what makes a Banff fall so special!
-By mid to the end of October, there will be little fall foliage still around, and you’ll quickly realize that winter is coming.
+By mid to the end of October, little fall foliage will still be around, and you’ll quickly realize that winter is coming.

 Castle Mountain

-Last October I distinctly remember getting about 8 cm of heavy snow in Canmore on October 17th, and Lake Louise Ski Resort had enough snow to open before Halloween.
-Each year is different, but if you get good weather in early October get out and enjoy it!
+One October, I distinctly remember getting about 8 cm of heavy snow in Canmore on October 17th, and Lake Louise Ski Resort had enough snow to open before Halloween!
+This past winter, I was hiking and biking in a tank top on October 9th!
+Keep in mind that this is the mountains, and nothing is ever gauranteed.
+Each year is different, but if you get good weather in early October you better make sure you get out and enjoy it!

 What to Pack for Banff in October?